Vincit/objection.js/doc/api/model/instance-methods.md

 const builder = person.$relatedQuery(relationName, transactionOrKnex);
 ```

-Use this to build a query that only affects the items related to an instance through a relation.
-By default, any fetched or inserted items are also stored to the owner model’s property named after the relation.
-See [relatedFindQueryMutates](/api/model/static-properties.html#static-relatedfindquerymutates) or [relatedInsertQueryMutates](/api/model/static-properties.html#static-relatedinsertquerymutates) to change this behaviour.
+Use this to build a query that only affects items related through a relation.

 See the examples below and [here](/guide/query-examples.html#relation-queries).